 - CORELLA, Release notes

 - Documentation, BUDGERIGAR (pdf 318kb)

 The Intelligent Archive program is a Java based piece of software used for text analysis within the University of Newcastle's Centre for Literary and Linguistic Computing (CLLC).
 The software is used in various different ways by the Centre researchers who are focusing on different aspects of text analysis.
 Professor Hugh Craig is the chief architect of the IA's development; much of the core functionality that is required for Prof. Craig's work also applies to others working within the CLLC.

-The software is available in two versions, Budgerigar and Galah.
-Both provide the following core facilities:
+The software is available in three versions, Corella, Budgerigar and Galah.
+Corella is Intelligent Archive version 2 and is the latest release (26/06/2015).
+Budgerigar and Corella are previous versions.
+All provide the following core facilities: